edu-xored/calendar/README.md

 # calendar
-Team calendars is a tool to tack team working time and manage other events using calendars.
+Team calendars is a tool to track team working time and manage other events using calendars.

 ## Development guide